 - You prefer a rear end that feels more playful and poppy.

 - You need more progression in your shock to resist bottoming out during big hits.

 - You like to quickly and easily change and tune your spring rate based on conditions, terrain, or riding weight.

 We polled the mountain bikers in the shop to see what our own employees prefer when it comes to coil versus air shocks.
-There are around 30 riders in the shop with trail or enduro bikes.
-Of these riders, only two are currently riding a coil shock.
+Around 50 riders ride mid- to long-travel trail or enduro bikes.
+Of these riders, only 7 are currently riding a coil shock.
 Everyone else is on an air shock.
 Interestingly, when asked about what they’d like on their next bike, almost half of the riders said they’d consider switching to a coil shock.
 Though coil shocks are less common, a lot of riders are curious.

-Here are some opinions from a few of the top shredders in the shop:
+Here are some opinions from a few of the most experienced mountain bikers in the shop:

-Spencer, Content Marketing Manager - "Coil is too heavy for me and for my riding style.
+Spencer, Senior Editor - "Coil is too heavy for me and for my riding style.
 I don't think it makes enough of a difference in performance."

-Asher, Bike Technician - "Air has come a long way in small bump sensitivity, static breakaway force, and heat fade with larger air and oil volumes as well as improved seals.
+Asher, Purchasing Associate - "Air has come a long way in small bump sensitivity, static breakaway force, and heat fade with larger air and oil volumes as well as improved seals.
 The weight penalty for a coil isn't worth the small and diminishing improvements for me."

 You’ll have to carefully weigh the advantages and disadvantages of each type of shock.
 In the end, there is no “best” shock option for every rider and every situation.
 Ultimately it comes down to personal preference, and any shock choice is a compromise.
 Your ideal shock should be at its best when you need it most.
 For hardcore downhillers, that probably means a coil shock.
 For riders who end up earning their turns with long, tough climbs, an air shock might be best.

-Which do you ride — coil or air?
-Let us know why in the comments.
+So which do you ride and why — coil or air?
+Let me know what you think in the comments!